cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Extra changes:
 -Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
 -ChronoKillCargo set to False.
 Chronoshifting APCs or transports will not kill any passengers or cargo.
--The number of starting units & starting cash can be changed using the .ini file.

 -AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in:
 C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI